Skip to main content

 Drop a Word template (e.g. simple_mail_merge_template.docx) into a Dropbox folder and keep a JSON file (e.g. sample_mail_merge_data.json) in the same place.
 When a new file appears, Make can run a mail merge automatically: find the JSON, call PDF4me - Generate Document (Template File Type: Mail Merge), then upload the result as Word and again as PDF.
 Six modules.
 Trigger-based.
 No manual run.

-This guide is fact-checked against real Make screenshots: New File in Folder, Find Json Data File, Generate Document (template + data file or data text), and Upload File (with folder path, file name, and extension).
+Screenshots in this guide match the Make module UI for New File in Folder, Find Json Data File, Generate Document (template plus data file or data text), and Upload File (folder path, file name, and extension).

 New File in Your Dropbox Folder?
 Run a Mail Merge in Zapier.
 Six Steps, Fully Automated!